MrxC0d3r/sanoop.me/content/posts/the-culture-we-build-a-reflection.md

 But recently, I’ve started asking myself a harder question:
 **At what cost?**

-The other night, at 10:25 PM, one of my team members called.
+Earlier tonigh at 10:25 PM, one of my team members called.
 I picked up, and she said she wanted to give me an update.

 Earlier that day, I had shared a simple message with the team:
 “I’m out of office due to a death in my family.
 Please direct urgent requests to Sandip.”